ahill2013/cppamqp/README.md

 ([download](https://github.com/CopernicaMarketingSoftware/AMQP-CPP))

 #Usage
-bin/mc --ip "amqp://192.168.11.2" -m -n
+Most of the programs can be called by just running the executable, but you may add TClap capabilities (argument parsing) to make the programs more flexible for run scripts. bin/mc --ip "amqp://192.168.11.2" -m -n

 #### Build the library

 Run
 ```bash
 bash build_CommFrame.bash
 ```
 This creates a shared object library, puts it in /usr/lib and links that library appropriately.

+The CMakeLists.txt file is so that CLion can process all of the files in the project letting you take advantage of CLion's capabilities.

 #### Build the components
 Read through the makefile and determine which components you want to build then build them.